The needle has struck, the hour has come,

 a virgin to the human plough.

-And there, in the calmness of my refuge, redeemed by life’s perilous pulse,
+And in the calmness of a solitary refuge, redeemed by life’s perilous pulse,

-I hope to live out my days an elderly frail,
+I will live out my remaining breaths an elderly King.

-perhaps I too will become a ‘nation’ worthy of seed.
+perhaps I too will become a ‘nation’ worthy of my forebears,

-I shall bury it deep in ‘the expanse’ now entirely ‘mine’,
+I shall bury my seed deep in the expanse entirely mine.

 But then, as life is always eclipsed by her demise, presage looming,